NicoVogel/jakb/Docker/README.md

 Lets discuss the image from left to right.
 The start of everything is the **Dockerfile**.
 Images are created out of a dockerfile and every command in the dockerfile creates a **Layer** of an image.

-**Images** consists of multiple layers.
+<u>**Images**</u> consists of multiple layers.
 Every layer repesents an intermediate build state of an image.
 So that if one command changes within the *Dockerfile*, not the entire image has to be rebuild.

 Every Layer is hashed with *SHA256* and the first 10 digits **(!!! need to check that)** are the visible *IMAGE ID* if you use the comment: